Joint Electromagnetic and Gravitational Wave Inference of Binary Neutron Star Merger GW170817 Using Forward-Modeling Ejecta Predictions: Discussion

-As explained in Section~\ref{sec:kn_ejecta_fits}, we introduce the \alphadyn, \fdisk, and $\beta_\phi$ free parameters to quantify the systematic uncertainty of the ejecta fit predictions, with \sigmasys encompassing all other sources of systematic uncertainty in our light curves.
+As explained in Section~\ref{sec:kn_ejecta_fits}, we introduce the $\alpha_{\rm{dyn}}$, $f_{\rm{disk}}$, and $\beta_\phi$ free parameters to quantify the systematic uncertainty of the ejecta fit predictions, with \sigmasys encompassing all other sources of systematic uncertainty in our light curves.
 As previously mentioned, we do not plot \sigmasys in Figure~\ref{fig:corner_binary_narrow_mc_fix_vw} because of its largely unconstrained and uninformative behavior.
 Conversely, Figure~\ref{fig:corner_binary_narrow_mc_fix_vw} shows that \fdisk is the most constrained of these parameters, while the \alphadyn posteriors are generally broader and show minimal preference across individual ejecta fits.
 The velocity systematics $\beta_\phi$ lie somewhere in between, with the Nedora and KruFo GW+EM analyses preferring slower velocities ($\beta_\phi > 0$) and the KruFo EM and DiCo analyses preferring faster velocities ($\beta_\phi < 0$).
 For the velocity values allowed by the range of $\beta_\phi$, we find that, compared to the recovered value of $v_{\rm{ej}} = v_{\rm{d}}$ = 0.14 from Figure~\ref{fig:corner_ejecta_narrow_mc_fix_vw}, the \KruFo, \DiCo, and \Nedora\ forward models recover relative uncertainties on the velocity of 30.7\%, 138\%, and 63\%.
 For all but the \KruFo\ fit, these relative differences are substantially higher than the 33\% originally reported in Ref.~\cite{2017CQGra..34j5014D} from which the ejecta velocity fits originate.
-Given the narrow peaks of the \fdisk posteriors, we interpret the \fdisk parameter as setting the scale for the wind ejecta mass, with the \alphadyn, $\beta_\phi$, and \sigmasys parameters allowing our inference enough flexibility to fit the AT2017gfo light curves.
-Likewise, we expect the ejecta mass scale set by \fdisk to be the dominant parameter determining the light curve behavior (see, e.g., \cite{2023PhRvR...5d3106R}); however, recent studies have shown that velocity profiles can contribute significantly to variations in the light curves \cite{2023ApJ...958..121T, 2024ApJ...961....9F}.
-Our velocity systematics can have substantial effects on inference, corroborating the findings of these recent studies.
-These results motivate more detailed studies of versatile ejecta fits which, among other effects, specifically focus on a separate treatment of dynamical and secular ejecta velocities.